Outside the box

 Adrian's animation credits include Iron Man Armored Adventures, Max Steel, SlugTerra, The Next Avengers, Exchange Student Zero, LBX, World Trigger, Nana, Superbook, The Yoda Chronicles, Barbie, Escape From Planet Earth, Hero 108, and Dinosaur Train to name a few.
 He is also voicing the title character in the CBC's Scout and the Gumboot Kids, which is currently in its 3rd season.
 2018 will see Adrian appearing as both a lead and series regular in two as yet unannounced Netflix Original Series.

 His work in advertising is extensive, having voiced hundreds of commercials in over a decade of work.
 Adrian has voiced ads and campaigns for companies like Fandango, Best Buy, Jimmy Dean, Honda, A&W, Mcdonalds, McArthurGlen, Coca Cola, ICBC, BC Hydro, Granville Island Brewing, Money Mart, Sony, Red Bull, Pacific Western Brewing, Toyota, Destination BC, as well as PSA's for organizations like the Covenant House.

 As his family was about to depart on a sailing trip from Vancouver's Vanier Park, an 8 year old Adrian wandered away from them and found himself in Bard on the Beach's green room tent during a performance of Hamlet.
 "SWEAR" the Ghost (played by Douglas Campbell) boomed with God-like power from the nearby main stage...
 Adrian's eyes were wide with wonder...
 The sights and sounds he took in that night began a life long passion, and the stage remains his home away from home.
 His diverse resume of productions includes leads in George F. Walker's Tough (Cucumber Satellite) and Neil Simon's Biloxi Blues (Deep Cove Theatre), as well as live cabaret shows with The True Heroines, to name a few.

 Adrian trained for nearly a decade at Lyric School of Acting, and later Railtown Actors Studio under mentors Babz Chula, Kate Twa, John Cassini, Dr. Iris Macgregor-Bannerman, and others.
-In 2010, he co-founded what would become Blind Pig Theatre (formerly the Ninja Pirates Theatre), alongside several close friends and peers who he had studied acting with for many years.
+In 2010, he co-founded what would become Blind Pig Theatre, alongside several close friends and peers who he had studied with for many years.
 Since then, the company has produced seven shows, 3 of which featured Adrian on stage: Christopher Durang's Beyond Therapy (2010), Eric Bogosian's SubUrbia (2012), and Victor Gialanella's Frankenstein (2013).